Bagara Rice Recipe (Hyderabadi Bagara Khana, Bagara Chawal)

 Bagara rice served in a bowl.

 Bagaar means tempering or tadka.
-Bagara rice is basically tempered rice and hence the name.
+Bagara rice is a type of tempered rice, hence its name.

-Bagara Chawal is very flavorful and comes together in under 30 minutes using simple ingredients.
+Hyderabadi Bagara Chawal is incredibly flavorful and comes together quickly using a few simple ingredients.

 Ingredients

-Rice – I like to use long-grain basmati rice to make this dish as it is very flavorful and the grains are separate and fluffy.
+Rice – I prefer to make this dish with long-grain basmati rice, as it is very flavorful and the grains remain separate and fluffy.

 Onions – Use any variety of onions.
-I use red onions as they are full of flavors.
+I use red onions as they are full of flavor.

-Whole Spices – Whole spices like green cardamoms, cloves, cinnamon, bay leaves, and black peppercorns are added for a lovely flavor.
+Whole spices, such as green cardamom (hari elaichi), cloves (laung), cinnamon (dalchini), bay leaves (tejpatta), and black peppercorns (kali mirch), are added for a lovely flavor.

-Green Chillies add a hint of spice to bagara khana.
+Green Chilies add a hint of spice to bagara khana.
 Adjust the amount as per your liking.

 Cashew Nuts – This is optional, but they give a lovely crunch.

-You can replace ghee with oil to make this dish vegan.
+You can replace ghee with oil to make this delicious rice dish vegan.

-I have used water to make this recipe but you can go ahead and use vegetable stock or chicken stock.
+I have used water in this recipe, but you can also use vegetable or chicken stock.
 It will make this rice dish even more flavorful.
+You can also use thin coconut milk in place of water for a taste change.

 Rice soaked in water.